uvarc/rc-website/content/post/2024-may-maintenance.md

 ### Modules

 1. **Attn Intel users** With the addition of the Afton nodes based on the AMD EPYC architecture, we have reorganized and rebuilt all modules under the `intel` toolchain.
+If you used `-x` (e.g. `-xavx`) to build your own code, you should rebuild it with `-march=skylake-avx512` for it to run on both AMD and Intel hardware.
 Below we list all the modules that are upgraded or moved to a different toolchain.
 (Intel modules not listed can be loaded the same way as before.)
 The toolchain needs to be loaded before the module, e.g. `module load gcc gmp`.

     | Module | New version | Toolchain|
     |---|---|---|